Anita-Liberatore/covid-tracker-vue-fe/README.md

 ## API Reference

-This project uses the covid19api.com by Kyle Redelinghuys
+This project uses the covid19api.com by Kyle Redelinghuys The service providing the covid 19 API was discontinued in May.
+Therefore, all data cannot be displayed due to the lack of connection to the API.
 - [@API-covid](https://covid19api.com/)

 ## 🚀 About Me
-I'm a full stack developer / Java Developer at Spindox...
+I'm a full stack developer / Java Developer at ATS S.p.A in Turin...

 ## 🔗 Links